My monograph on the classic 1948 film, Letter from an Unknown Woman (© 2018), can now be purchased as an ebook!

 The more artificial taboos and restrictions there are in the world, the more the people are impoverished….
 The more that laws and regulations are given prominence, the more thieves and robbers there will be.

-Notebook on Risk, Danger, and Uncertainty This is a collection of observations.
-I can't think how I would be able to publish it, so I figured what the hell I'll put it here!
+Notebook on Risk, Danger, and Uncertainty This is a collection of notes I made as I have been thinking about risk, a subject I have published on a number of times (most recently in the book about guns).
+I can't think how I would be able to publish these remarks, so I figured what the hell I'll put it here!